 Gather several unripened apples; the more the merrier, the amount doesn’t really matter- 2 lbs is a good starting point.
 They should be hard, green, and a bit sour.
 Obviously, the first thing you need to do is wash the apples.

 It took over a day for my apples to cook down enough, though I did turn it off overnight and when I had to leave the house for a while.
 Keep stirring occasionally, breaking up the bigger pieces.

 Next, you need to strain it.
 This will separate the pectin from the apple pulp.
-I put a strainer over a pot, lined the strainer with several layers of cheese cloth, and covered it to keep the bugs out.
+I put a strainer over a pot, lined the strainer with several layers of cheesecloth, and covered it to keep the bugs out.
 You might need to let it sit overnight, as it drains slowly.

 The pectin ought to form a blob of gel, which you should be able to lift with a fork.
 If it is too runny to be lifted, then you’ll need to boil it down some more to increase the concentration, which is what I had to do.

 But, please, don’t step away from the stove while your juice is cooking.
 Not even if it’s only for two minutes…

-Yeah.
-That would be burned apple pectin.
-You gotta watch it closely, and stir constantly!
+You have to watch it closely, and stir constantly!

-Once your pectin and fruit juices are mixed, add an equal amount of sugar (ie: 2 cups of pectin/fruit mixture to 2 cups of sugar).
+Once your pectin and fruit juices are mixed, add an equal amount of sugar (i.e.: 2 cups of pectin/fruit mixture to 2 cups of sugar).
 (Though there seem to be some discrepancies in the amount of sugar to pectin you should use.)

-Test the jelly by dipping a spoon into the hot mixture.
+Test the jelly by dipping a teaspoon into the hot mixture.
 Hold it sideways; if the jelly drips off, let it boil a little longer, if the jelly slides off in one glob, it’s thick enough.
-Bring the mixture to a hard boil over high heat, then remove from burner.
+Bring the mixture to a hard boil over high heat, then remove from the burner.

 Ladle the mixture into hot, sterilized jars.
 Seal, and you’re done!